sifis-home/wp2-documents/wp2-deliverable-2.1/software-assessment.md

 ---
-tags: wp2, deliverable
+tags: wp2.1, wp2, deliverable
-title: wp2-deliverable-2-1
+title: software-assessment
-bibliography: wp2-deliverable-2-1-citations.bib
-csl: transactions-on-computational-logic.csl
 ---

-# Executive Summary

-Short explanation of the purpose of this document in the scope of the SIFIS-Home project.

-(look at the already published deliverables here: https://drive.google.com/drive/folders/1RRwJT16m60ocWaPavfinL4kRQQAjjlB6)

-# Introduction

-General discussion on the relevance of software quality in the project and about the need of evaluating these aspects in applications that will be run in the SIFIS-Home framework.
-Some text can be borrowed from the proposal.

-Assigned to @lucaardito

 # Software Assessment

-*Software Assessment* consists of several methodologies to define an assessment process for open-source software.
-Many methods have been developed over the years, and the most well-known one is the *Open Source Maturity Model (OSMM) from Capgemini*.
+*Software Assessment* consists of several methodologies to assess an open-source software.

-They are specifically thought for the *FLOSS* development process and most of them are released under a *Creative Commons* license.

-Some of them can be interchangeably treated both as models and methodologies since they contain a series of elements to be assessed but also a set of rules and guidelines describing how to conduct an assessment process.
+A software can be assessed considering  refers to two related but distinct notions:

+    Software functional quality reflects how well it complies with or conforms to a given design, based on functional requirements or specifications.
+That attribute can also be described as the fitness for purpose of a piece of software or how it compares to competitors in the marketplace as a worthwhile product.[1]
+It is the degree to which the correct software was produced.
+    Software structural quality refers to how it meets non-functional requirements that support the delivery of the functional requirements, such as robustness or maintainability.
+It has a lot more to do with the degree to which the software works as needed.

+Descrtibe Software quality

-Those models evaluates a series of non-functionality aspects related to the organization around the open-source project such as *maturity*, *durability*, and *strategy*, but also the ones more focused on software such as *maintainability*.
+but also the ones more focused on software such as *maintainability*.

-## Software quality

-@Luni-4: Which model should we use to analyze the development of Sifis?
-OSMM?
-Another one?

 ## Software Maintainabilty